caendesilva/laravel-blogkit/README.md

 3. In your terminal, run `php artisan admin:create` and follow the on-screen instructions to create an admin account.
 Make sure to set a strong password or passphrase!
 4. Next, follow the instructions in the [Official Deployment Documentation](https://laravel.com/docs/9.x/deployment) to ensure you are following the best practices.

+#### How to add authors
+It may be useful to add more authors to your blog.
+First, instruct the author to create a standard account.
+Then, you as admin go to the dashboard and press the "manage" button and check the "Is User Author?" tick and press save.

 ## Contribute!
 PRs are very much welcome!